Royhan2123/NFC-MANAGER/README.md

 ---

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.

 ---

-*Built with ❤️ for the Flutter Community.*
+_Built with ❤️ for the Flutter Community._

 ---

-Contact me to for enterprise Solution : royhankeren12@gmail.com
+Contact me for more info regarding nfc pro manager :
+gmail: royhan090304@gmail.com